Inter-service communication rarely fails on the happy path. It fails in timeouts, retries, and assumptions each side forgot to make explicit.

 - There is a degradation strategy when the downstream service is unavailable.

-- The trace covers the end-to-end path through sync and async segments.
+- Tracing covers the end-to-end path through synchronous and asynchronous segments.

 - Critical commands and events are processed idempotently.